The Latest from Island Housing Trust

 Updates on Homes, Projects, and People

-We are pleased to announce two homes available for purchase in Town Hill, Bar Harbor.
-Sale Price: $350,000 per home
+We are pleased to announce that one home remains available in Town Hill, Bar Harbor.

-The homes sit on just over 2.5 acres of private woods and are being sold under a land lease with affordability covenants to IHT-eligible applicants.
+The home sits on just over 2.5 acres of private woods and is being sold under a land lease with affordability covenants to IHT-eligible applicants.

 A Mud Season Challenge - Help us unlock $25,000!